ibm-cloud-docs/vsrx/firewalls.md

 ## Firewall Filters
 {: #firewall-filters}

-By default the IBM Cloud Juniper vSRX allows ping, SSH, and HTTPS to itself and drops all other traffic by applying the `PROTECT-IN` filter to the `lo` interface.
+By default the {{site.data.keyword.vsrx_full}} allows ping, SSH, and HTTPS to itself and drops all other traffic by applying the `PROTECT-IN` filter to the `lo` interface.

 To configure a new stateless firewall, perform the following procedure: